 - You can enable the entire family of strict checks by using the single toggle - strict.
 Or, if you want to selectively enable only what you are interested in, refer to TypeScript strict options.

-- Additional checks like noImplicitAny, noImplicitThis and others help to prevent a lot of implicit behaviour and I highly recommend enabling them all.
+- Additional checks like noImplicitAny, noImplicitThis and others help to prevent a lot of implicit behavior and I highly recommend enabling them all.

-When you are done crafting your own configuration base, following the reference, enabling all the strict checks, turning off implicit behaviours and so on, you can prepare it as a separate package.
+When you are done crafting your own configuration base, following the reference, enabling all the strict checks, turning off implicit behaviors and so on, you can prepare it as a separate package.

 As you have already noticed, all the configuration lies inside a single JSON file.
 You can easily make a npm package from it, where you publish only the configuration file itself with all the tuned properties.

-That way, all the projects, where you refer to your tuned TypeScript configuration file, will reuse all the goodness you have enabled: strict program correctness check, less implicit behaviours, better debugging, etc.
+That way, all the projects, where you refer to your tuned TypeScript configuration file, will reuse all the goodness you have enabled: strict program correctness check, less implicit behaviors, better debugging, etc.

-For reference, here is mine TypeScript configuration that I use in my own projects.
+For reference, here is mine TypeScript Configuration that I use in my own projects.
+Please note that in future releases TypeScript can add more useful flags so be sure to check the base against TypeScript reference.

 What did I do in my projects?
 Switched from the idea “enable the rule in whitelist” to “disable the rule in blacklist”!